-1. Introduction
+1. INTRODUCTION

-- 1.1 In its Council Plan 2017-2021, Derbyshire County Council aspires for Derbyshire to have: - Resilient and thriving communities where local people work together, in new and dynamic ways with public services - Happy, healthy people and families with solid networks of support, who feel safe and in control of their personal circumstances and aspirations - A strong diverse and adaptable economy which makes the most of Derbyshire's rich assets and provides meaningful employment opportunities for local people - First class public services which enhance the educational, cultural, physical and social environment of Derbyshire and make it a great place to live, visit and work. - 1.2 In order to achieve these ambitions, Derbyshire County Council needs to ensure that good quality sustainable development supported by the necessary services and infrastructure is delivered to meet the needs of current and future communities. - 1.3 It is important that development can be delivered without prejudicing important infrastructure and services.
+- 1.1 In its Council Plan Refresh 2023-2025, Derbyshire County Council aspires for Derbyshire to have: - Resilient, thriving and green communities which share responsibility for improving their areas and supporting each other - Happy, safe and healthy people with solid networks of support, who feel in control of their personal circumstances and aspirations - A strong diverse and clean economy which makes the most of Derbyshire's rich assets and provides meaningful opportunities for local people to achieve their full potential - Great places to live, work and visit with high performing schools, diverse cultural opportunities, transport connections that keep things moving and a healthy and sustainable environment for all - High quality public services that work together alongside communities to deliver services that meet people's needs. - 1.2 In order to achieve these ambitions, Derbyshire County Council needs to ensure that good quality sustainable development supported by the necessary services and infrastructure is delivered to meet the needs of current and future communities. - 1.3 It is important that development can be delivered without prejudicing important infrastructure and services.
 Derbyshire County Council is an important statutory consultee in the planning process.
-By working closely with the District and Borough Councils and the Peak District National Park Authority, where appropriate, the County Council will request that developers fund the cost of any additional infrastructure and services required to support their development. - 1.4 The purpose of this Protocol is two fold: - to set out clearly the County Council's expectations as to how development will need to mitigate its impact with regard to the infrastructure and services delivered by the County Council.
+By working closely with the District and Borough Councils and the Peak District National Park Authority (PDNPA), the County Council where appropriate will request that developers fund the cost of any additional infrastructure and services required to support their development. - 1.4 The purpose of this Protocol is two fold: - to set out clearly the County Council's expectations as to how development will need to mitigate its impact with regard to the infrastructure and services delivered by the County Council.
 This Protocol details the type and level of contributions which may be sought by the County Council when consulted on planning applications, and the methodology which underpins the calculations. - to support the Local Planning Authorities to incorporate contributions towards infrastructure requirements into their Local Plans in order to comply with Planning Practice Guidance which requires that planning obligations should be set out in plans and examined in public. - 1.5 It should be noted however that each development is different and therefore not all the contributions identified within this document would apply to every development.

 - 1.6 This Protocol does not specify every form of contribution that may be required.
-Other infrastructure requirements such as, but not limited to affordable housing, play and open space, National Forest, River Mease catchment, community facilities and health may be sought by the District and Borough Councils and other public organisations. - 1.7 The areas of infrastructure provision to be covered in this Protocol are the following: - Highways and Transportation, including Highways, Sustainable Transport, Greenways and Travel Plans Most new developments invariably have some impact on the transport network, as such, to accommodate impact and to facilitate a move towards more sustainable modes of transport, improvements to the infrastructure or existing public transport services may be required which, depending on individual circumstances may be provided by way of a developer contribution. - Education including Early Years, Special Education Needs, Primary, Secondary and Post 16 - In line with the 2019 guidelines published by the Department for Education 'Securing Developer Contributions for Education' developer contributions are sought to ensure the required school places from new housing developments are provided. - Public Health and Adult Social Care The link between planning and health has been long established.
-The built and natural environments are major determinants of health and wellbeing.
-On many issues, there will be overlapping objectives with regard to transport, open space, housing, design and sustainability.
-Contributions may be sought to provide better outcomes to facilitate health and wellbeing. - Waste Services Government legislation is focused on the prevention and minimisation of waste, maximising re-use and recycling and diverting waste from landfill.
-Derbyshire County Council as a Waste Disposal Authority has a statutory duty under the Environmental Protection Act 1990 to offer facilities to local residents where they may deposit their household waste.
-New developments should be provided with a convenient means of waste management, including access to a Household Waste Recycling Centre (HWRC) offering suitable facilities for re-use, recycling and disposal. - Library Services Local authorities have a statutory duty under the Public Libraries and Museums Act 1964.
-A review of County Council Library services has agreed that its library offer would comprise of 25 County Council funded libraries, and 20 community run libraries, and a community managed mobile library service.
-New developments which place demand on library services and may require developer contributions to mitigate the impacts of a development on the library service.
+Other infrastructure requirements such as, but not limited to affordable housing, play and open space, National Forest, River Mease catchment, community facilities and health may be sought by the District and Borough Councils ,PDNPA and other public organisations. - 1.7 The areas of infrastructure provision to be covered in this Protocol are the following: - Highways and Transportation, including Highways, Sustainable Transport, Greenways and Travel Plans - Most new developments invariably have some impact on the highway and transport network.
+As such, to mitigate the impact and to facilitate a move towards more sustainable modes of transport, improvements to the physical infrastructure or existing public transport and sustainable travel services may be required which, depending on individual circumstances may be provided by way of a developer contribution. - Education including Special Education Needs, Primary, Secondary and Post 16 In line with the 2023 guidelines published by the Department for Education 'Securing Developer Contributions for Education' developer contributions are sought to ensure the required school places from new housing developments are provided.